Amal Clooney Won’t Go To Iraq Or Anywhere She ‘Isn’t Welcome’

 News that George and Amal Clooney are expecting twins were confirmed on U.S. television in January.
 Then in February, Matt Damon, George’s long-time friend and co-star, confirmed the news and revealed that he had known about the pregnancy “for months.”

-Speaking to Today, Damon says he found out about Amal Clooney’s pregnancy last fall, when he and George were on set of Suburbicon, which George directed and co-wrote a screenplay for.
+Speaking to Today, Damon says he found out about Amal Clooney’s pregnancy last fall when he and George were on set of Suburbicon, which George directed and co-wrote a screenplay for.

 Amal Clooney shows off her baby bump in a stunning white gown at the Cesar Awards! https://t.co/4Go6kvN7Fa pic.twitter.com/oXPerbOdmB